aws/aws-rfdk/.github/AUTOMATION_README.md

 # Github Actions and Integration

-This directory is used to hold all templates and github actions that are integrated into the AWS RFDK Github Repository.
+This directory is used to hold all templates and github actions that are integrated into the RFDK Github Repository.

 ## Pull Request Template